MoustafaShaaban/moustafashaaban.github.io/docs/resume.md

 ## Projects
 -----------

-# Django Geoapp
+# Django Geoapp + Vue.js 3

 ###  Project Goals

 * Use Django admin site to import data from different sources (CSV, JSON, ...) into the database.

-* Use Folium to visualize data generated from Django Database on a Leaflet JS map.
+* Use the power of Folium to visualize data generated from Django Database on a Leaflet JS map.

 * Visualize data using Folium's Simple Markers.

-* Users can register for an account, login, and update their information (handled by Cookiecutter Django).
+* Users can register for an account, login, and update their information (handled by Cookiecutter Django)

 * Authenticated users can add, import, or export data using django forms.

+* Use Vue.js 3 (using Vite ) and axios to fetch the data from the backend and display it in a Bootstrap Table.

 ### Project Files